Raising a Son Without a Father Image

 Fortunately, it wasn’t difficult for me to guide him, as he is an intelligent boy.
 In fact, he was at the top of his class, eventually graduating with second honors.

 More blessings came my way when Joseph entered college.
 Luckily, he passed the entrance exams at the University of the Philippines (U.P.) where many Filipino students find it difficult to enter.
 U.P. has a cheap tuition, but its quality of education is as good as Ateneo's.

 While still alive, Benjie was working for a company that granted scholarships to bright children of the employees.
 When Joseph was still in pre-school, they had promised us that they would support our son’s education once he reached college.
 Happy for me, they fulfilled this even after Benjie’s passing.

-In 2019, Joseph graduated magna cum laude in creative writing.
+In 2019, Joseph graduated magna cum laude with a bachelor’s degree in creative writing.